bartosz-kasprzyk/shoes-shop-solvd-laba/README.md

 ## ⚠️ Important

-The backend service used during development is currently unavailable.
+The backend service used during development is currently unavailable. <br />
-As a result, product data may not load correctly.
 This repository is intended to showcase the frontend architecture and UI.

 ## Getting Started